muelletm/cistern/README.md

-This is the code repository for MarMoT, MarLin and other tools.
+This is the code repository of MarMoT, MarLiN and other tools.

-For documentation and more information please have a look at ([CISTERN] http://cistern.cis.lmu.de/)
+For documentation and more information please have a look at [CISTERN](http://cistern.cis.lmu.de/)